rndmorris/Salis-Arcana/docs/bugfixes.md

 **Config option:** `fixNodeRemovingCircularCall`

 Prevent vis networks from sending block updates if the entity was invalidated, which will prevent an infinite recursion caused crash while energizing a node being empowered by the bees with Logistic Pipes installed.

+## Warded Block Uses World Metadata

+**Config option:** `wardingUseWorldMetadata`

+Have Warded Blocks treat the world metadata as authoritative rather than the metadata stored in the NBT.
+Fixes metadata truncation with mods like NEID and EndlessIDs.

+**Config option:** `wardingDontStoreNBTMeta`

+Stop Warded Blocks from storing their metadata in the NBT, reducing network traffic & save-file size.
+Requires `wardingUseWorldMetadata`, disabled by default.

+**Warning:** Any Warded Blocks loaded when this setting is enabled will become invalid if you uninstall Salis Arcana or disable `wardingUseWorldMetadata`.